wri/GCSC/README.md

 -When a municipality has very low commercial production volumes (e.g., <10 tonnes of a crop for a whole municipality), we recommend scaling up a traceability level (i.e., admin 1) and use the state/provincial-level sLUC emission factor instead.
 Companies can choose their own production threshold that is meaningful in their supply chain and justify their choice when reporting.

 This methodology excludes subsistence crop production from the cropland footprint in our analysis because it is unlikely to be linked to commercial commodity value chains.
-Therefore, some locations might see elevated emissions that get allocated to very little crop production.
+Therefore, some locations might see elevated emissions that get allocated to very little commercial crop production.
 Another scenario when these elevated emissions might be assigned to very little amount of crop is when a municipality is a city where very little crop production occurs, but the nature of the statistical data allocates a small amount of the crop to that area.
-In both scenarios, we recommend scaling up to administrative level 1 emission factor.
+In both scenarios, we recommend scaling up to administrative level 1 sLUC emission factor.